The Bankrate promise

 - Open a new hybrid HELOC.
 The simplest way to get a fixed-rate HELOC is to take out a new HELOC altogether.
 This is best if you’re near the end of the draw period for your current HELOC.

 - Refinance your old HELOC.
-Opening up a new hybrid HELOC allows you to refinance your existing HELOC — you’ll simply pay off the balance of your old HELOC using funds from your new HELOC.
+If you open up a new hybrid HELOC, you can use it to refinance your existing HELOC — you’ll simply pay off the balance of your old HELOC using funds from your new HELOC.
 This will also reset your draw period.

-Here are some instances when it might make sense to convert your variable interest rate HELOC to a fixed rate.
+It could make sense to convert your variable interest rate HELOC to a fixed rate for some of the following situations.

 A fixed-rate loan can be the perfect solution when remodeling a home.
-Throughout construction, your interest rates on a variable-rate HELOC could fluctuate, landing you at a higher rate while the renovation is in progress.
-When it comes to home renovations, converting part of your HELOC to a fixed rate protects you against rate fluctuations.
+Throughout construction, the interest rates on a variable-rate HELOC could fluctuate, landing you at a higher rate while the renovation is in progress.
+When it comes to home renovations, converting part of your HELOC to a fixed rate can help you budget more reliably.

 Disaster often strikes without warning, and when it happens to your health, the expensive medical bills you’re left with could necessitate a loan.
 An unsecured emergency loan is one option, but a fixed-rate HELOC may be cheaper and easier to pay off.